gregrecco67/PMDaze/README.md

 ```

 On Windows, using Visual Studio, just open the folder and wait for it to parse the CMake file.
 The project is configured to install the plugin in the right place after building it.

+For all operating systems, add or remove formats by editing the relevant line in the CMakeLists.txt file, placing them after VST3, e.g., `set(FORMATS VST3 Standalone AU) #VST3 LV2`.

 # Operation